darklang/docs/docs/introduction.md

 ## Guide to documentation

-The documentation is split into
+The documentation is split into:

 - [tutorials](./tutorials)
 - [walk-throughs](./walk-throughs) of creating application in Dark
 - [how-to guides](./how-to) for using Dark features